 Only the application from the invited organisation listed in section 4.1 will be reviewed against the eligibility criteria and then considered through a closed non-competitive grant process.

-If eligible, the department will then assess your application against the assessment criteria (see section 6).
-The department will consider your application on its merits, based on:
+If eligible, the department will assess your application against the assessment criteria (see section 6).
+We will consider your application on its merits, based on:

-- how well it meets the criteria - whether it provides value with relevant money2.
+- how well it meets the criteria - whether it provides value with relevant money.